notthatbreezy/phl-play/README.md

 ## Description

-Sample project for building a GIS Django Application
+Sample project for building a GIS Django Application.

+I gave a [presentation](./docs/intro-to-geospatial-apps-with-django.pdf) at a GeoPhilly meetup in July 2016 that described the inspiration and thoughts around this project.

 ## Requirements